hasegawa-tomoki/TsvIO/README.md

-# TsvIO plugin for CakePHP3
+# TsvIO shell plugin for CakePHP3

-Import / export database table records from / to tsv filles.
+Shell command to import / export database table records from / to tsv filles.

 ## Installation